Audi A3 review – the original premium hatch reborn

 Prices, specs and rivals

 Price is arguably the key benchmark for the A3, giving you some insight into how the new model has been designed and engineered.
-To begin with, the A3 will launch with a small selection of powertrains split into four different trim levels.
-A further plug-in hybrid version will soon join the range, with the S3 and incoming RS3 keeping their roles at the sporty end of things.
+The A3 is available with selection of six pure-combustion powertrains split into five different trim levels, plus two further plug-in hybrid versions, with the S3 and incoming RS3 keeping their roles at the sporty end of things.
 The previous three-door and convertible body options have been dropped, but the A3 saloon has returned.

-For the moment, those four trim levels are business-friendly Teknik, Sport, S-line and Edition 1.
-The latter will be dropped after the first 12 months on sale, but for the moment will combine S-line styling with a large portion of the options list.
-All A3s in the UK will come with a healthy baseline of standard equipment including LED headlights, a standard 10.1-inch MMI touchscreen interface, 10.1-inch Virtual Cockpit, pre-sense with pedestrian detection and alloy wheels.
+For the moment, standard IC models are available in five trim levels including the business-friendly Technik, Sport, S-line, Edition 1 and top-tier Vorsprung.
+All A3s in the UK will come with a healthy baseline of standard equipment including LED headlights, a standard 10.1-inch MMI touchscreen interface, 10.1-inch Virtual Cockpit, pre-sense with pedestrian detection and alloy wheels, with cars building in specification over the five trim levels.

 Sport models build on this with bigger 17-inch wheels, climate control and leather trim.
 S-line models bump the wheel size up another inch, lower the suspension by 15mm and fit a firmer spring and damper combination along with upgraded LED headlights with scrolling indicators.
 There’s also the usual S-line styling changes, part-leather sports seats and other subtle interior trim updates.

 Edition 1 models go further, bundling 19-inch wheels, full-house Matrix LED headlights, black exterior styling elements, heated leather sports seats, ambient lighting and an upgraded 12.3-inch Virtual Cockpit.
-Prices for each of these trim levels varies by about £6500 from top to bottom, with the range starting at £22,410 for the basic Technik 30TFSi and topping out at £33,975 for an Edition 1 35TDi with a dual-clutch transmission.
+Prices for each of these trim levels varies by about £6500 from top to bottom, with the range starting at £24,115 for the basic Technik 30TFSi and topping out at £40,180 for a Vorsprung 35TDi with a dual-clutch transmission.

-Pulling out the A3 S-line 35TFSi with the dual-clutch box for comparison with rivals, it’ll set you back £28,825.
-For comparison, a lesser powered BMW 118i M Sport costs £29,155, which has an artfully curated equipment list that almost perfectly matches the Audi.
-A Mercedes A200 AMG Line by contrast is slightly less at £27,295, but is oddly not available with an automatic transmission, meaning you’ll have to jump up to the £30,395 A250 to pair an auto with a petrol engine, at least it is considerably more powerful to compensate, with an extra 75bhp.
+Pulling out the A3 S-line 35TFSi with the dual-clutch box for comparison with rivals, it’ll set you back £30,530.
+For comparison, a lesser powered BMW 118i M Sport costs £30,640, which has an artfully curated equipment list that almost perfectly matches the Audi.
+A Mercedes A180 AMG Line is about the same at £30,575.

 Looking away from the obvious premium rivals, the new SEAT Leon is an impressive jump in quality on the old car, sanding off the last model’s rough edges with a considered and mature design inside and out.
 When fitted with the same engine as the Audi and a mild-hybrid assistance, the Leon FR has a £2k saving, with the fully-loaded FR Sport still slipping £400 under the A3 S-line’s price point.
 The equivalent Golf 150TSie DSG R-line, as if by design, sits £200 less than the Audi and £200 more than the SEAT.